Get out and about in the capital this summer with our guide to the best exhibitions London has to offer – updated July 2018

 Edward Bawden at Dulwich Picture Gallery

-At Dulwich Picture Gallery, a revered 20th century Canadian painter and printmaker is celebrated in David Milne: Modern Painting (until May 7), which is the first major UK exhibition of Milne’s work and explores the modernist feel of his art, drawing on pieces from a career spanning the first half of the 20th century.Following this, another influential 20th century artist is explored in Edward Bawden (May 23 – September 9).
+At Dulwich Picture Gallery an influential 20th century artist is explored in Edward Bawden (until September 9).
 The exhibition focuses on his versatility as an artist, to create both commercial design work and fine art depicting a terrific range of subject matter – from war art to architecture and gardens.
 The show, which contains 170 works spanning 60 years of Bawden’s career, includes previously unknown work, on display for the first time.

-For summer, Sea (May 25 – September 2) is a set of three site-responsive installations by British artist Jodie Carey.
+At the Foundling Museum, Sea (until September 2) is a set of three site-responsive installations by British artist Jodie Carey.
 Inspired by the fabric tokens that mothers left with their babies at the hospital, Carey has dipped hundreds of fabric swatches in clay and fired them, covering the floor in these fragile fragments.
 Elsewhere in the gallery, plaster sculptures explore memory and time, and delicate floor to ceiling bronze sculpture grace the foyer.

 Flower fairies at the Garden Museum

-In Lambeth, the Garden Museum has Cedric Morris: Artist Plantsman (April 18 – July 22) an exploration of the work of the artist and plantsman who was at the forefront of the Modern British avant-garde and taught painting and drawing to Lucian Freud and Maggi Hambling.
+In Lambeth, the Garden Museum has Cedric Morris: Artist Plantsman (until July 22), an exploration of the work of the artist and plantsman who was at the forefront of the Modern British avant-garde and taught painting and drawing to Lucian Freud and Maggi Hambling.
 The exhibition, which runs alongside a Cedric Morris exhibition at Philip Mould & Company, forms part of the first major reassessment of Morris in more than 30 years.